Mathstub

 What QSBS actually does

-Normally, when you sell stock for more than you paid, you owe capital-gains tax on the profit.
-QSBS says: if your shares qualify, you can exclude that profit from federal tax entirely โ€” wipe it off your return โ€” up to a very large cap.
+QSBS says: if your shares qualify, you can exclude that profit from federal tax entirely — wipe it off your return — up to a very large cap.

-The cap is generous: the greater of $15 million, or 10ร— what you paid for the shares, per company.
+The cap is generous: the greater of $15 million, or 10× what you paid for the shares, per company.

-So if you paid $100,000 to exercise your options, your 10ร— cap is $1,000,000 โ€” but the $15M floor means you are really protected up to $15M of gain regardless.
-For the vast majority of employees, that means the entire gain is covered.
+So if you paid $100,000 to exercise your options, your 10× cap is $1,000,000 — but the $15M floor means you are really protected up to $15M of gain regardless.

 The 2025 upgrade: you no longer need a full 5 years

 This is the part that is new and that almost no one has caught up on yet.
 The old rule was strict: hold the shares 5 full years or you got nothing.
-Miss it by a day and the entire break vanished.

-The One Big Beautiful Bill Act (OBBBA), signed July 2025, replaced that all-or-nothing rule with a sliding scale โ€” but only for stock issued on or after July 4, 2025:
+The One Big Beautiful Bill Act (OBBBA), signed July 2025, replaced that all-or-nothing rule with a sliding scale — but only for stock issued on or after July 4, 2025:

-So an exit at year 3 or 4 โ€” which used to mean zero QSBS benefit โ€” now gets you half or three-quarters of the break.
+So an exit at year 3 or 4 — which used to mean zero QSBS benefit — now gets you half or three-quarters of the break.

 If your shares were issued before July 4, 2025, you are still on the old rule: 5 years for 100%, nothing before that.